kojinkai/eslint-config-boxdeluxe/README.md

 # eslint-config-boxdeluxe
-> See [http://eslint.org/docs/developer-guide/shareable-configs](Shareable eslint configs) for more details
+> See [Shareable eslint configs](http://eslint.org/docs/developer-guide/shareable-configs) for more details